learn-co-students/project-euler-power-digit-sum-q-000/README.md

 * 2 to the power of 4 is 16
 * 1 + 6 = 7

+Run `learn` until you get all of the RSpec tests to pass.

 ## Source
 - [Project Euler](https://projecteuler.net/) - [Problem 16](https://projecteuler.net/problem=16)